 Looks Never Hurt

 While we tend to think of emotional matters transcending what we see on the surface, the truth of the matter is that audiences are emotionally swayed by visuals as much as they are a compelling story.
-Your product's personality needs have the visual representation to back it up.
+Your product’s personality needs to have a visual representation to back it up.

 Are the framing and angle communicating the same message as the personality?
 Is there an environment that creates a better level of understanding and connection?
 Is the product in the proper area of the frame to make itself the main feature?

 Another important aspect to consider is motion, whether that involves your background or the product moving.
 For instance, a fast-moving image gives an enthusiastic character while a slow-moving one evokes calmness.

 It is important to contemplate whether a moving image would be of any benefit to your customer, and if it is justified by the product’s capabilities.
 A product that performs a certain function might benefit from showing that function through motion.
 However, a simpler product might just look goofy when moving around in an email.

 Whether it is the patriotic response to a nation’s flag or the pride taken in wearing a football team’s jersey, people emotionally resonate with colors.
 In the same way, you can connect with your audience via one or several colors.